pagkly/Zed/Investopedia3/Self-Regulatory Organization - SRO.md

 Self-Regulatory Organization - SRO
 ## What Is a Self-Regulatory Organization (SRO)?

-A self-regulatory organization (SRO) is an entity such as a [non-governmental organization](https://www.investopedia.com/ask/answers/13/what-is-non-government-organization.asp), which has the power to create and enforce stand-alone industry and professional regulations and standards on its own.
+A self-regulatory organization (SRO) is an entity such as a [[non-governmental organization]](https://www.investopedia.com/ask/answers/13/what-is-non-government-organization.asp), which has the power to create and enforce stand-alone industry and professional regulations and standards on its own.
 In the case of financial SROs, such as a stock exchange, the priority is to protect investors by establishing rules, regulations, and set standards of procedures which promote ethics, equality, and professionalism.

 ### Key Takeaways